Prerequisites

 Local Zones

-Supported in the following Local Zones:
+Supported in all Local Zones.

 Instance types